SHOULDER THE RESPONSIBILITY FOR PREVENTING SHOULDER INJURIES

 If your workers need to reach, lift and carry, twist their bodies, or perform other activities that place them under strain, their shoulders might be at risk.

-As the most mobile and one of the most versatile joints in the body, the shoulder is highly vulnerable to musculo-skeletal disorders (MSDs).
-Recovering from these injuries takes an average of 21 days – one of the longest recovery periods for on-the-job accidents.
+As the most mobile and one of the most versatile joints in the body, the shoulder is highly vulnerable to musculo‑skeletal disorders (MSDs).
+Recovering from these injuries takes an average of 21 days, which is one of the longer recovery periods for on‑the‑job accidents.

 • Minimize lifting.
-Provide mechanical assists (carts, slings, dollies, jacks, etc.) to raise and hold objects.
-Put materials as close as practical to where they will be used
+Provide mechanical assists (carts, slings, dollies, jacks, etc.) to raise and hold objects, and place materials as close as practical to where they will be used.

 • Lighten the load.
-When lifting can’t be eliminated, or when objects (such as tools) must be held at arm's length, make sure these items are as light as possible, In construction, for example, use lighter-weight building materials.
-Have a team lift all heavy objects.
+When lifting can’t be eliminated, or when items must be held at arm's length, make tools and materials as light as practical; where possible, use team lifts for heavy objects.

 • Control motion.
-One of the most dangerous situations is a "save" – when a load shifts or slips and a worker attempts to prevent a fall.
-To reduce this danger, hold work pieces in place using a jack or brace.
+One of the most dangerous situations is a "save"—when a load shifts or slips and a worker attempts to prevent a fall; hold work pieces in place using a jack or brace to reduce that risk.

 • Improve the grip.
-Lifting requires more force, and is more difficult (and more likely to cause injury) when there's no easy way to grasp the object – for example, drywall panels.
-One solution: apply removable suction handles and temporary handles to flat surfaces.
+Lifting requires more force when there is no easy way to grasp an object; consider removable suction handles or temporary handles for flat surfaces like drywall panels.

 • Encourage rest and stretching.
-Workers can minimize damage from jobs that put stress on their shoulder joints by taking frequent short breaks (15-20 seconds) and stretching gently to relieve tension in over-worked muscles and ligaments.
+Workers can minimize damage from repetitive shoulder stress by taking frequent short breaks (15–20 seconds) and stretching gently to relieve tension in overworked muscles and ligaments.

 Need insurance for You, Your Family or Your Business?